DorkHelmet/rankingsystems/CTA-RankingSystem-2023-12-15.md

 * You can drop a tier if you lose LPs. e.g. Gold at 10 LPs, and a loss with -50 points, you would end up in Silver 310.
 * Match Making is still using the hidden ELO this can mean that you sometimes lose/gain more points than you would assume based on your opponent's current ranking on the leaderboard.
 * Leaderboard camping is prevented by forcing a number of games played based on the tier, or no reward will be awarded.
+* Flex rewards are awarded to anyone in platinum and above, in platinum it's for the shards, and in Diamond it's shards + packs.

 The new system currently in place replaced the old system, which was a more pure skilled-based ELO system, and moved everything more towards a progression system but it is a strange mix, below follows a proposal to continue towards a more progression-oriented leaderboard system.

 # Proposal for changes to the Leaderboard
-League of Legends has a very success leaderboard system, when it comes to player retention and players wanting to engage in it. (it is similar in Legends of Runeterra) so instead of re-inventing the wheel when it comes to leaderboards why not borrow some aspects?
+League of Legends has a very successful leaderboard system when it comes to player retention and players wanting to engage in it. (it is similar in Legends of Runeterra) so instead of re-inventing the wheel when it comes to leaderboards why not borrow some aspects?
 Though LoL and LoR have a lot more active players than CTA does currently so 4 divisions per tier is probably a bit excessive, so scaling it down a bit might be the way to go, and keep some things things similar to what it is now.
-CTA's minimum number of games that has to be played, I think is good, and would recommend leaving it as it is.
+CTA's minimum number of games that have to be played, I think is good, and would recommend leaving it as it is.
+I have introduced a tier above Diamond called Legendary, this is partially to make the trip a bit longer to move from Bronze to the top, and also to allow for new and struggling players to still feel that they are making real progress by pure dedication and number of games played. flex rewards are only awarded in Diamond and Legendary

 ## The Tiers
 * Bronze